-Tax Reimbursement Incentive (TRI): Businesses that create new full-time jobs with total average wages at or above the county average may be eligible for a tax reimbursement of up to 30% of employee withholding, sales and income taxes for a negotiated period of up to 15 years.
-Employee withholding taxes are capped at 6.925% of salary for the purposes of calculating incentives benefits.
+Tax Reimbursement Incentive (TRI): Businesses that create new full-time jobs with total average wages at or above the county average may be eligible for a tax reimbursement of up to 30% of employee withholding, sales, and income taxes for a negotiated period of up to 15 years.
+Employee withholding taxes are capped at 6.925% of salary for the purposes of calculating incentives benefit.
 The average reimbursement benefit is 21% over 10 years.
 To qualify, companies must create at least 20 full-time, permanent jobs in rural areas or 50 new jobs in an urban setting.
-The program requires an unspecified “meaningful” local match.
+The program requires an unspecified “meaningful” local match and that the incentive is a critical factor in their location decision.
 Unused tax credits are refundable.

 Idaho Business Advantage: Companies that invest at least $500,000 in new facilities and create a minimum of 10 new jobs with an average salary of $40,000, (plus benefits) and pay an average of $15.50 per hour (plus benefits) for any additional jobs over the same period, are eligible to receive: